-- Following completion of a medical degree, "it takes at least 5 years to become a GP, and at least 7-9 years to become a hospital consultant."30 - Once you've finished your medical degree, you will undertake your two foundation years.
+- Following completion of a medical degree, "it takes at least 5 years to become a GP, and at least 7-9 years to become a hospital consultant". - Once you've finished your medical degree, you will undertake your two foundation years.
 The first year is referred to as FY1 or F1, the second year as FY2 or F2.
-During this time, you will be rotated round 6-8 medical and surgical specialities.31 - All doctors in the UK must be registered with the GMC.
+During this time, you will be rotated round 6-8 medical and surgical specialities. - All doctors in the UK must be registered with the GMC.
 Upon graduation from medical school, you gain a provisional GMC registration.
-You only obtain full GMC registration at the end of FY1.31 - After completion of your foundation years, you will have the option of pursuing a run-through training programme (e.g. the GP route), or completing a 2-3 year core training programme, followed by higher speciality training (e.g. the surgical, anaesthetics and psychiatry routes).
-The latter routes are sometimes called "uncoupled".
+You only obtain full GMC registration at the end of FY1. - After completion of your foundation years, you can pursue a specialty (several years) or become a GP (3 years).
+Specialist training works like so: you can go for a run-through training programme (e.g. paediatrics) or an uncoupled training programme.
+Uncouple programmes consist of a 3-year Internal Medicine Training (IMT) programme OR 3 years of Acute Care Common Stem (ACCS) training, followed by higher speciality training (e.g. cardiology, dermatology, anaesthesia).
 For run-through programmes, you only apply once and are recruited for the full duration of your speciality training.
-For uncoupled programmes, even if you successfully complete the initial core training, you will have to apply to continue onto your higher speciality training and entry tends to be competitive.{30,31} - There are currently 60 different specialities to choose from.
-Which speciality you choose will determine how long you'll have to train before you can attain a Certificate of Completion of Training (CCT) from the GMC.
-The CCT makes you eligible for entry onto the specialist or GP registers, allowing you to apply for consultant and GP posts, respectively.
-30
+For uncoupled programmes, even if you successfully complete the initial core training, you will have to apply to continue onto your higher speciality training and entry tends to be competitive. - There are currently 60 different specialities to choose from.
+Which speciality you choose determines how long you must train before you can attain a Certificate of Completion of Training (CCT) from the GMC.
+The CCT makes you eligible for entry onto the specialist or GP registers, so you can apply for consultant and GP posts.